Covid: New social mixing guidelines likely in Scotland

 And advice that has already been issued around taking regular tests, working from home where possible and putting off work Christmas parties may be extended.

+Both the UK and Scottish governments are aiming to offer Covid booster vaccine appointments to all over-18s by the end of the year.

+The booster shot gives people far greater protection against the heavily-mutated Omicron variant than two vaccine doses alone.

-Nicola Sturgeon has made clear she wants to slow down the spread of the Omicron variant while speeding up booster jabs, with Health Secretary Humza Yousaf saying that new restrictions were "inevitable".
+Nicola Sturgeon has made clear she wants to slow down the spread of the Omicron variant while the booster programme is being ramped up, with Health Secretary Humza Yousaf saying that new restrictions were "inevitable".

 Ms Sturgeon will host a meeting of her cabinet this morning to agree the new measures, before announcing them in the Scottish Parliament at about 14:05 this afternoon.